Deduktiva/magnolia-python/Python/Doc/library/difflib.rst

    Lines beginning with '``?``' attempt to guide the eye to intraline differences, and were not present in either input sequence.
-These lines can be confusing if the sequences contain tab characters.
+These lines can be confusing if the sequences contain whitespace characters, such as spaces, tabs or line breaks.

 .. class:: HtmlDiff